aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

         serialid int(11) NOT NULL COMMENT 'serial id of log' ) ENGINE=InnoDB DEFAULT CHARSET=latin1
         1 row in set (0.01 sec)
-        ```

     From the above schema you can see the table does not have any `keys/indexes` and this explains why the queries are scanning huge number of rows and results in slowness.

-=== "using SHOW INDEX"
+=== "Using SHOW INDEX"

-    Alternatively you can run show index from mylab.weather \G
+    Alternatively you can for the indexes of the table specifically:

-      ```shell
-        mysql> show index from mylab.weather \G
+        SHOW INDEX FROM mylab.weather\G

+    The output should match the example:

         Empty set (0.01 sec)

-        ```
-        You can see that *mylab.weather* table does not have any primary keys.
+    You can see that **mylab.weather** table does not have any primary keys.

 ??? tip "Slow query logs"

-    ```shell
         [Q1] UPDATE mylab.weather SET max_temp = 31 where id='USC00103882' ;
         [Q2] CALL insert_temp ;
         INSERT INTO mylab.weather VALUES ('1993-12-10','14.38','USC00147271',-100.92,38.47,21.70,-4.40,'SCOTT CITY','Weak Hot',key_value);
         DELETE from mylab.weather  where serialid=key_value;
         [Q3] SELECT sql_no_cache max_temp,min_temp,station_name FROM weather WHERE max_temp > 42 and id = 'USC00103882' ORDER BY max_temp DESC;
         [Q4] SELECT sql_no_cache count(id) FROM weather WHERE station_name = 'EAGLE MTN' and type = 'Weak Cold';
-    ```

 ## 4. Tune a query

 In real world, based on the type of wait events, schemas, resource utilisation the tuning approach varies.
 There are many ways to take appropriate corrective actions like tune the server parameters, tune a query by re-writing it, tune the database schemas or even tune the code(App,DB).

-??? tip "Disclaimer"
+??? note "Disclaimer"
     Since this is a lab environment, we have used our liberty to add indexes on the schema for tuning exercise as this does not require any modification to the app or query.However in real world, each use case differs and therefore its essential to fully understand the columns and its purpose and how your business logic is going to use it before adding indexes.
 Always test the changes on test/staging environment before making it into production environment.

 In this section, we'll take the queries from the  `slow_query_final.log` and use `EXPLAIN` plan to understand the bottleneck and how to fix them.
 We will also compare the `execution plans` before and after fixing queries.